Spicy Coconut Risotto with Lime Shrimp

 My savory oatmeal is another great vegetarian risotto that can easily be made vegan, too.

 For the Spicy Coconut Risotto:

 - 3/4 cup light coconut milk

 - 1 - 2 tablespoons sambal oelek, to taste

 - 1/2 teaspoon ground white pepper

 - 1/3 cup roughly chopped cashews or macadamia nuts

 For the Lime Shrimp:

-Divide risotto between warm pasta bowls.
+- Divide risotto between 4 shallow bowls.
 Top with shrimp and garnish with cilantro, cashews and sriracha.